 Strategy execution is not simple

 We didn’t title this article, “4 Simple Stages to Strategy Execution” for a reason.
 Successful strategy execution is complicated by nature.
 Take Kaplan & Norton’s Strategy Execution Model, with its distinct stages, complex information flow, and interdependencies:

 With constantly moving processes, communication through hierarchies, and its overall subjective nature, strategy execution is an in-depth process for any sized organization.
 But mastering your strategy execution process begins with making the complicated simple.

-At Quantive, we break down successful strategy into four distinct steps:
+At Quantive, we break down what good strategy execution requires into four distinct steps:

 - Strategy planning